p2pu/p2pu-website/README.md

 For development on your local workstation, you need [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/)

+Be sure to check out all git submodules

 ### Building the site

 Run the following command to get the needed data from the site: